-Each teacher must keep a complete log on a district provided form for all cases of removal of students from their class.
+Each teacher must keep a complete log for all cases of removal of students from their class.

 Note: Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.

 Suspension From Transportation